 We aim to attract and attain a high calibre of industry experienced people who believe in transforming a great learning experience into an amazing future for individuals, businesses and our communities.

-With two modern campuses (Madras Street Campus and Trades Innovation Institute), 1300 staff and a progressive outlook, we provide our staff and students purpose built facilities and a thriving cultural and social hub for our Christchurch community.
+With two modern campuses (Madras Street Campus and CPIT Trades), 1300 staff and a progressive outlook, we provide our staff and students purpose built facilities and a thriving cultural and social hub for our Christchurch community.

 Overall we provide a genuinely challenging and exciting education environment which demands a high level of responsiveness to meet the diverse needs of staff, students, employers and our region.
 All of which makes CPIT a truly dynamic and engaging place to work.